The True Crime Edition

 Ray and Marie could only imagine what the man had done, but they would soon find out on the news.

-Jennifer ran to the neighbour’s home to call for help, but on her return, Dennis told her that he was taking Marilynn to the hospital.
-They never arrived at any of the nearby emergency rooms and Marilynn was never seen alive again.
+One of the children ran to the neighbour's home to call for help, but on her return, Dennis told her that he was taking Marilynn to the hospital.

-When the Thorntons saw Dennis by the school, he was disposing of the sheet he’d used to transport Marilynn’s dead body.
-The animal hole he’d tried to push the sheet down wasn’t large enough and when Ray and Marie went back to see what Dennis had been up to, they found it sticking out of the ground.
+When the Thorntons saw Dennis by the school, he was disposing of the sheet he'd used to transport Marilynn's dead body.
+The animal hole he'd tried to push the sheet down wasn't large enough, and when Ray and Marie went back to see what Dennis had been up to, they found it sticking out of the ground.

 The next day, Marilynn’s body was discovered in the brush next to a quiet road, halfway between home and the schoolhouse.
 She’d been shot in the back of the head by her husband.